 Combining the alchemy of food and drink, Celebrity Chef Rick Moonen showcases his spin on classic comfort food, offering guests a variety of playful creations in small and large plate portions, ideal for a shared dining experience.
-Paired to elevate and complement the overall experience, the drink menu features an emporium of the finest spirits and innovative libations, capably crafted by lead barman Nathan Greene.
+Paired to elevate and complement the overall experience, the drink menu features an emporium of the finest spirits and innovative libations, capably crafted by lead barman Eric Smith.
 Showcasing a playful interior design that defies its new age, Rx Boiler Room offers a modern reflection of the Victorian era, celebrating the steampunk sub-genre often associated with science-fiction and inspired by industrialized Western civilization during the 19th century.

 Chef Rick Moonen has devoted his career to being the country's top culinary advocate for sustainable seafood.
 A native New Yorker, Moonen graduated first in his class from the Culinary Institute of America in Hyde Park, New York in 1978.
 He apprenticed at L'Hostellerie Bressane in Hillsdale, New York where he built both his confidence and experience working side by side with Chef Jean Morel.

 From there, Moonen assumed the position of saucier at Manhattan's La Cote Basque.
 This experience was followed by two years at Le Cirque working with the legendary Alain Sailhac.
 In the ensuing years, Moonen continued his career in New York, becoming executive chef at some of New York's most iconic restaurants, including Le Relais, Century Café, Chelsea Central and The Water Club.